How do you get everything done in a day? A reader asked me that question, and this post is the answer!

 - Again, here's my favorite meal planning program, it's affordable and easy!

 8. Take Sundays off.
 I'm not always perfect at this, but God is smart and when He asks us to chill one day a week it's because we need that so we don't lose our minds.
-I love to cook, so often I'll spend more time in the kitchen on Sundays while watching a Hallmark movie (yes they're so cheesy, but I love cheese!), or I'll take a nap on our deck swing, go for a walk, do something fun with the kids, or listen to podcasts as mentioned above.
+I love to cook, so often I'll spend more time in the kitchen on Sundays while watching a Pureflix movie, or I'll take a nap on our deck swing, go for a walk, do something fun with the kids, or listen to podcasts as mentioned above.
 It's not easy when the to-do list is looming, but I'm always grateful when I take the day off, and somehow the world doesn't crash just because I didn't get one more thing done… I love this quote:

 It is surely not easy to keep up on things, but somehow it works and I only pull my hair out occasionally.

 - Reading.
 I absolutely LOVE a good book or magazine/journal, but often my stack just sits there.
-(However, lately I've been feeding my multi-tasking addiction and I'll sneak audio books in here and there while I'm out for a walk, folding laundry or cooking!
-Another hint: walking is also a great time to pray.)
+(However, a little update, lately I've been feeding my multi-tasking addiction and I'll sneak audio books in here and there while I'm out for a walk, folding laundry, or cooking!
+Another hint: walking is also a great time to pray or make phone calls.)

 - Volunteering.
 I used to volunteer a lot more than I can now and was always in charge of 1 (or 5) things at church.
 I was also WAPF co-chapter leader for a few years, and before we homeschooled I was in the kids' classes weekly too.
 But I can only do what I can do, and for now I know that adding more to my plate would only make me a stressed out, ornery wife and mom.
 Someday I'll be able to do more again, but these days I really stop and think and pray before I say yes to anything.
-If I can pull it off without a lot of stress, I'll do it.
+If I can pull it off without a lot of stress and I feel like it's God's will after praying about it, then I'll do it.
 If not, I don’t, and I don’t feel bad about it either.
 It gets easier to say no when you remember what Jen Fulwiler says: “To say no is to protect what you’ve said yes to.”

 - Cleaning!
 Not that I’ve ever been great about this.
 Keeping things picked up is a priority for both Kent and I, but keeping things dust-free…not so much.
 We do it when we have to before company and that's about it.
 Sorry Mom, but that's one that didn't stick!
 Someday soon I plan to hire housecleaning help!
-(Update: 2020 wasn't ALL bad!)
+(Update: 2020 wasn't ALL bad, I got a cleaning lady!)

 That's my list, what are YOUR tips and real food sanity savers?
 What do you keep up on and what do you let go?